hbaragar/slug/README.txt

 History
 =======
+slub mostly is "gibak" with some improvements.
 I seem to have a lot of trouble typing "gibak" and "gibak commit" (which just doesn't make sense to me).
-So I renamed it slug (following the meme use for name "git") and will change the "commit" command to "it".
+So I renamed it slug (following the meme use for name "git") and will changed the "commit" command to "it".
 I probably will add a "slug outta-here" to do a "slug it" followed by a "git push".

 Dependencies